mkness99/hello-world/README.md

 # hello-world
 My first repository on Github
 ===
-I live in Raleigh NC
-I ride motocross
+I live in Raleigh NC and I ride motocross